Qiskit/qiskit.org/src/index/qiskit-camp-europe.md

 image: /images/events/promo-europe.jpg
 to: /events/europe
 ---
-At an incredible location in the middle of the Alps, **Qiskit Camp Europe** is the next big thing you cannot miss.
+Happening from **September 12 to 15** at an incredible location on the top of The Shilthorn Peak, in the heart of The Alpes, **Qiskit Camp Europe** is the next big thing you cannot miss.